Princeton University Postdoctoral Fellowships in Humanities and Social Sciences 2019/2022

 b) Candidates who are ABD (All But Dissertation) at time of application:

-- If candidate is sure they will not meet the September 15, 2017, deadline for receipt of PhD but are expected to have fulfilled all conditions for the degree, including defense and filing of dissertation, by June 15, 2018, you may still apply for a postdoctoral fellowship provided you have completed a substantial portion of the dissertation (approximately half).
-We ask that you include in your dossier a letter confirming your “progress to degree” from either your Department Chair or your Director of Graduate Studies (see details of letter below).
+- Applicants who do not meet the August 22, 2018 deadline for receipt of their Ph.D. but are expected to have fulfilled all conditions for the degree, including defense and filing of dissertation, by June 15, 2019, may still apply for a postdoctoral fellowship provided they have completed a substantial portion of the dissertation (approximately half).

 - Fellowships will be awarded to candidates at the beginning of their academic career.
 Candidates must have already demonstrated outstanding scholarly achievement and excellence in teaching.
 Their work should also show evidence of unusual promise.
 The Society has a particular interest in fostering innovative interdisciplinary approaches in the humanities and social sciences.